IroncladDev/fedimint-next/README.md

 ## Getting Started

-This repo assumes you have rust (cargo) and nix installed on your system.
+You'll need to have [nix](https://nixos.org) installed on your machine.

+**If you don't have cargo installed**:, uncomment `rustup` and `cargo` in `flake.nix`

-If you **don't** have nodejs and bun installed, run `nix develop` to get a dev shell with the required binaries.
+1. Run `nix develop` to create a devshell with the required dependencies

-1. Install dependencies:
+2. Install dependencies:
     ```bash
     bun i
     ```
-2. Run the nextjs server with `bun run dev`
+3. Run the nextjs server
+    ```bash
+    bun dev
+    ```
-3. Open a new shell and simultaneously run `bun run fedimint`.
-Creates a `./fm_db/fm.db` directory if it doesn't exist.
-Installs the `fedimint-clientd` binary if it doesn't exist.
+4. Open a new shell and simultaneously run the fedimint client daemon with
+    ```bash
+    bun run fedimint
+    ```

+Running the fedimint client daemon script will
+    - Create a `./fm_db/fm.db` directory if it doesn't exist.
+    - Install the `fedimint-clientd` binary if it doesn't exist.